rfbressan/my_project/README.md

 ![](https://rstats.wtf/img/rstudio-workspace.png)

+- Never use `setwd()` or absolute file paths.
+Instead, use relative file paths with the [`here`](https://here.r-lib.org/) package.
+Did I say never? **Never**.

+- Lear how to use [RStudio Projects](https://support.rstudio.com/hc/en-us/articles/200526207-Using-RStudio-Projects) and keep all project-related files under one working directory.

 - Use [`renv`](https://rstudio.github.io/renv/articles/renv.html) to manage the packages used in an RStudio project, avoiding conflicts related to package versioning.

 - USE a version control system, I suggest Git/Github.
 I cannot emphasize this enough, if you want to control all changes made during development of your piece of software and many versions of it, learn how to use Git!
 Suggested places to start, Grant Mcdermott's [slides](https://raw.githack.com/uo-ec607/lectures/master/02-git/02-Git.html#1), [Happy Git and GitHub for the useR](https://happygitwithr.com/) and, [about Git](https://docs.github.com/en/get-started/using-git/about-git).

 - Adopt a commit messages convention.
 Be it the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) or [angular](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit), adhere to one specification and then use an automatic changelog generator like [`git-changelog`](https://pawamoy.github.io/git-changelog/).

+- Commit frequently.
+Ideally, there would be one commit for each specific change made in the code.